-Provide temporary access to County land in Impacted Communities for farmers' markets and community gardens.
-Actions
+Provide temporary and/or permanent access to County locations and land in Impacted Communities for farmers' markets and community gardens.

 Inventory and map food deserts in the county.
 As part of the inventory, account for walking, biking, and transit access.
-SC-A3.2

 Update the Zoning Code to streamline permitting of grocery stores and markets, including co-ops, in Impacted Communities and food deserts.
-SC-A3.3